-The Hall Cross Academy rewards policy allows students to be rewarded for displaying the values of the Hall Cross Learner.
-Students can also earn points by taking part in extra-curricular activities.
+The Hall Cross Academy rewards policy allows students to be rewarded for displaying the values of the Hall Cross Learner and CARE values.
+Students can also earn recognition by taking part in extra-curricular activities.
 Students earn points towards Gold, Silver and Bronze badges and they can also exchange their points for prizes.
-Students are also awarded bonus points at every tracking point in line with their Learner Profile grades.
+Students also have the opportunity to achieve additional rewards following tracking points, based on their Attitude to Learning grades.
 Additionally, departments recommend students for effort and achievement every term and at the end of the academic year a celebration evening is held to share the successes of our students.